thk2b/redux-structures/README.md

 */
 ```

 Common actions include adding or removing a user, as well as adding or removing a message.
-Traditionally, the same logic is implemented in both reducers.

 ```js
 function users(state, action){